djirdehh/removebg/README.md

 - Clone the repo
 - `cd removebg`
-- `yarn run dev` runs the app in development mode.
+- `yarn run dev` to run the app in development mode.